Ministers looking to speed up overturning of Horizon scandal convictions

 "The MPs, even if it's just in their own interest, will need to reflect that their own constituents are saying for heaven's sake get this fixed, for heaven's sake do something about this."

-Alan Bates is portrayed by Toby Jones in new ITV drama Mr Bates vs the Post Office.
+Alan Bates is portrayed by Toby Jones in the ITV drama Mr Bates vs the Post Office.
 Credit: ITV

 On Sunday, the prime minister told broadcasters: “It has been an appalling miscarriage of justice and appalling treatment of all the people affected and it is right that they get the redress that they deserve.